gridstatus/gridstatus/CONTRIBUTING.md

 The best way to ensure everything is installed correctly by running running the tests.
 They should all pass.

+## Environment Variables

+* Copy `.env.template` into a new file called `.env` and fill in the appropriate values for the environment variables. `.env` should not be committed to the repository.
+* Fill out these variables if you want to use the EIA or ERCOT APIs.
+They should be available in the `pipenv shell` thanks to the `poetry-dotenv-plugin` plugin.

 ## Running Tests and Linting

 To ensure that your changes are correct and follow our style guide, we ask you to run the tests and linting before submitting a pull request.
 You can use the following commands to do so: